jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

   - **certificate of title** means a certificate of title issued under the Land Transfer Act 1952
   - **computer register** means a computer freehold register, computer interest register, or computer unit title register created under the Land Transfer (Computer Registers and Electronic Lodgement) Amendment Act 2002.

-### 13 Application of Interpretation Act 1999
+### 13 Application of Part 2 of Legislation Act 2019
-Except as provided in clauses 1 to 12 or in regulations made under section 228, nothing in this schedule limits the Interpretation Act 1999.
+Except as provided in clauses 1 to 12 or in regulations made under section 228, nothing in this schedule limits Part 2 of the Legislation Act 2019.

 ### Part 2 — Provision relating to the Taxation (Annual Rates for 2019–20, GST Offshore Supplier Registration, and Remedial Matters) Act 2019